willowec/pico_cluster/docs/Journal.md

 These indies are perfect, so what really gives?

 Well, are they perfect?
 Shouldn't I see everything except the first entry shifted down by one row?
-Huh, yeah I think I should
+Huh, yeah I think I should.

+(time marches on)

+So, all that indexing stuff?
+Difficult, but also just because I'm stupid.
+Solution was just to read back the same number of rows at the same start indices as we send in data, but backwards so that they overwrite properly